jphui/Markov-Chains/README.md

 Finally, implement first, second, and third-order Markov Chain programs that use the Word Graph implementation to generate increasingly human-cohesive sentences based on an input text training file.

-***Personal Extension***: Create a program that uses the third-order Markov Chain program to generate a spam email and send it to a list of recipients from a file.
+***Personal Extension***: Create a program that uses the third-order Markov Chain program to generate a spam email.
+This has been turned into a webapp project that can be found in its dedicated repository.

 **=== Objective ===**